Wake County is excited to celebrate Black History Month by highlighting Black excellence in our community and among our staff.

 Throughout the month of February, we'll be sharing personal profiles of Wake County leaders who truly embody what it means to honor diversity, inclusion and equity in service.

-Today's Celebrating Black Excellence profile features Dr. James West, Wake County Commissioner..
+Today's Celebrating Black Excellence profile features Shinica Thomas, chair of the Wake County Board of Commissioners.

 Additional profiles will be added throughout the month, so be sure to check back often for more insights on Black excellence in our community.

 Both of my parents were born in the West Indies.
 My father is a retired Army Veteran.
 I am a first-generation college graduate.
 I was a non-traditional student finishing college as a military wife.
 I attended two HBCUs, Howard University and Fayetteville State University.
 I spent several years working part time in Human Resources for GlaxoSmithKline, Target Corporation and Wake Tech, along with volunteering in my community, so that I could have the opportunity to be a “stay-at home mom” to our sons.
 It was important to me to spend that time with them.
 I always knew that I could make money at any time in my career, but time was not redeemable.
 It was important to me and my husband to raise young men that were going to be intelligent, impactful and feel empowered to be productive world-changers.
 Our oldest son is currently working towards his paramedic certification.
 Our youngest is a student a 2022 Graduate of Harvard University and pursuing his dream of playing in the NFL.

 Q & A – Getting to Know You

 What does Black excellence mean to you?